How to use the command 'autoconf' (with examples)

 Explanation:

-Use case 3: Generating a configuration script and writing the output to a file
+Use case 3: Generate a configuration script from the specified template (even if the input file has not changed) and write the output to a file

 Code: